Follow us on Facebook for up to date news of extra open days and special offers

 Choose flowers that are not quite fully open but just showing their colour - this is especially important for roses.

-Cut to a suitable length for your vases, cutting just above a leaf or bud.
+Cut to a suitable length for your vases, cutting just above a leaf, bud or vase.

 Put your flowers straight into your vessel of water whilst picking.